How We Enforce Foreign And Domestic Judgments

 - Attachment of bank accounts, real estate and other assets

 - Complaints on judgments

 - Reach and apply injunctions

-At the Law Offices of Alan M. Cohen LLC, we focus on business collection matters.
+At the Law Offices of Alan M. Cohen & Associates LLC, we focus on business collection matters.
 We relentlessly pursue monies owed to companies throughout the Commonwealth of Massachusetts and the United States through our aggressive commercial debt collection litigation.
 Our tenacious and ethical approach has helped us secure favorable outcomes for our clients across the country.
 Call 508-763-6604 or email us to learn how our highly skilled Boston trained collections attorneys can help you domesticate and enforce judgments to try to get you paid.